-20. Do some patients require radiation therapy after the surgery?
+19. Do some patients require radiation therapy after the surgery?

-Yes, if there is evidence of more extensive cancer found outside the prostate or a post-operative rise in the PSA on follow-up, then radiation may be required.
+Yes, if there is evidence of more extensive cancer found outside the prostate or a postoperative rise in the PSA on follow-up, then radiation may be required.

-21. How experienced are the surgeons at the Urology Centers of Alabama in performing the robotic-assisted laparoscopic radical prostatectomy procedure?
+20. How experienced are the surgeons at the Urology Centers of Alabama in performing the robotic-assisted laparoscopic radical prostatectomy procedure?

-Urology Centers of Alabama is recognized internationally for their expertise in robotic surgery.
+Urology Centers of Alabama is fourth in the world in the number of robotic prostatectomy procedures performed.

-22. Are you a veteran of U.S. military service and did you serve in Vietnam or were you exposed to Agent Orange elsewhere?
+21. Are you a veteran of US military service and did you serve in Vietnam or were you exposed to Agent Orange elsewhere?